Non-identical moir\'e twins in bilayer graphene

-If we now change the crystallographic alignment of the layer, by \textit{in situ} rotation of the BN handle with the AFM tip at room temperature, we can see that the $60^{\circ}$ case is very different, Fig. \ref{ValleyHall}b.
+If we now change the crystallographic alignment of the layer, by \textit{in situ} rotation of the BN handle with the AFM tip at room temperature, we can see that the 60$^{\circ}$ case is very different, Fig. \ref{Local-NonLocal}g.
 In this case the relation between the local and non-local resistance is close to linear, $R_{\mathrm{NL}}\propto\rho^{0.9}$.
 This behavior is consistent with an ohmic contribution $R_{\mathrm{NL}}=4\rho e^{-\pi L/W}/\pi$, and can be adjusted by using only the geometry of our sample, as is expected given its van der Pauw geometry.
-The linear behavior can be observed over the full temperature range, and it does not change when the temperature of the system becomes comparable with the energy gap, ($E_{\mathrm{g}}^{60^{\circ}}\approx59\pm16$ K) Fig. \ref{Local-NonLocal}c, in contrast to the case for the $0^{\circ}$ of alignment.
-This striking difference of the development of the valley Hall effect at $0^{\circ}$ but not at $60^{\circ}$ reveals that the consequences of the moir\'e patterns for the two alignments are non-identical.
-Changing the alignment further to $120^{\circ}$ restores the signatures of the valley Hall effect (for more details see supplementary information).
+In contrast with the 0$^{\circ}$ of alignment this linear behavior can be observed over the full temperature range.
+This striking difference of the development of the valley Hall effect at 0$^{\circ}$ but absent at 60$^{\circ}$ reveals that the consequences of the moir\'e patterns for the two alignments are non-identical.
+Changing the alignment further to $120^{\circ}$ restores the signatures of the valley Hall effect (for more details see Fig. S17 of the SI).

-Previously the observation of the valley Hall effect has been attributed to the existence of a Berry curvature, $\Omega(\mathbf{k})$ \cite{Gorbachev2014,Komatsu2018,Shimazaki2015,Sui2015,Li2020}, which acts as a pseudo-magnetic field, and gives rise to an ``anomalous'' velocity, perpendicular to the external longitudinal electric field $\mathbf{E}$.
-The larger the Berry curvature, the stronger will be this anomalous velocity.
-The Berry curvature will spike to a maximum at small values of the energy gap and then reduce rapidly as the energy gap increases (see supplementary information).
-This has recently been demonstrated for bilayer graphene with a strong displacement field using circularly polarized light \cite{Yin2022}.
-However, our experimental results show the same energy gap, within error bars, for $0^{\circ}$ and $60^{\circ}$.
-This makes the origin of the valley Hall effect at $0^{\circ}$, and its absence at $60^{\circ}$, more puzzling, requiring further theoretical investigation.